NingChenhui/Mirror/README.md

 # Mirror
-A systemto control the monkey in my mind.
+A system to control the monkey in my mind.

 For more infomation, click [here](https://ningchenhui.github.io/2022/01/20/mirror-info/)